RESEARCH STARTER

 The first noteworthy bailout of the twenty-first century came in 2001, when sluggish business and the effects of the September 11 terrorist attacks left the airline industry floundering on the brink of failure.
 Hoping to prevent an industry-wide collapse, the federal government put together a $15 billion financial package that stabilized the air travel business, kept almost all the struggling airlines in operation, and eventually led to a $140 million profit.

-The broader economic problems caused by the near-collapse of the financial sector soon led to struggles in other industries as well, including the automotive industries.
+The broader economic problems caused by the near-collapse of the financial sector soon led to struggles in other industries as well, including the automotive industry.
 As a result of the ongoing economic downturn and its own internal shortcomings, the American automotive industry found itself in dire financial straits by the end of 2008.
 Specifically, the so-called Big Three, General Motors Company (GM), Ford Motor Company, and Chrysler Group LLC, were nearing bankruptcy.
 Rather than allowing these massive companies to fail and permitting tens of thousands of people to lose their jobs, the government decided to offer bailouts.
-While Ford declined the offer, GM and Chrysler received near $60 billion from the U.S. Treasury.
-Though the automaker bailout was generally unpopular with taxpayers, it ultimately saved three of America's biggest businesses, potentially prevented an even worse economic meltdown.
+While Ford declined the offer, GM and Chrysler received nearly $60 billion from the US Treasury.
+Though the automaker bailout was generally unpopular with taxpayers, it ultimately saved three of America's biggest businesses and potentially prevented an even worse economic meltdown.

 Bibliography